The Default Rule is the parent rule in a new Ion property. Behaviors in it apply to all requests for your Ion property.

 Child rules inherit the the Deafult Rule's match criterium

 A child rule is any rule nested below the Default Rule in the tree.
 If a child rule doesn't have it's own match criterium set for it, its behaviors apply to all requests—just like the Default Rule.

 An origin server is a physical location that Akamai uses to get your actual content.
 This behavior is required in all properties that retrieve content from an origin.

 Origin Server is a mandatory behavior in the Default Rule.
 An error message is revealed if you delete it, and you need to re-add it.
 However, you can include an additional instance of the Origin Server behavior in a custom rule outside of the Default Rule.
 This lets you override what's set in the Default Rule in favor of an alternate origin for various purposes: authorization requests, redirects for downloads, access-denials, failover settings, redirects for special user agents, language settings, or for other needs.

-The NetStorage origin server workflow.
+The NetStorage origin server.
 Here, you use Akamai's NetStorage service to serve as your origin.
 It helps automate some of the more complex processes required to set up an origin and integrate it with your Ion property.

-The custom origin server workflow.
-Follow this workflow if you have your own origin server that holds all of your website or app content that you want to deliver to your end users.
+The custom origin server.
+Follow this tutorial if you have your own origin server that holds all of your website or app content that you want to deliver to your end users.

-The third-party origin server workflow.
-Take a look at this workflow if you're using a third-party cloud provider, such as Amazon Web Services or Google Cloud Storage to serve as your origin server.
+The third-party origin server.
+Take a look at this tutorial if you're using a third-party cloud provider, such as Amazon Web Services or Google Cloud Storage to serve as your origin server.